ABOUT BRYAN PAGE

 Ideas that I am currently investigating revolve around notions of wholeness, the human capacity to empathize with othered bodies (human, animal, non-human and virtual), as well as corporeal relationships with intangible virtual spaces.

-I am currently an adjunct professor at Columbia College teaching 2D-Design, Video Art and Jewelry.
+I am currently an adjunct professor at Columbia College teaching Digital Media, Digital Photography, Video Art, 2D-Design and Jewelry levels I-IV.

 Feel free to reach out if you are interested in purchasing photographic prints, jewelry, commissioning work, collaborating, or have inquiries of any kind.